💻

 Theory and, increasingly, practice suggest that asset allocation should consider the full range of assets and liabilities—both the financial portfolio and extended portfolio assets and liabilities—to arrive at an appropriate asset allocation choice.
 For example, an asset allocation process that considers the extended balance sheet, including the sensitivity of an individual investor’s earnings to equity market risk (and that of the industry in which the individual is working), may result in a more appropriate allocation to equities than one that does not.

 Life-cycle balanced funds (also known as target date funds) are examples of investments that seek to coordinate asset allocation with human capital.
-A 2040 life-cycle balanced fund that seeks to provide a retirement investment vehicle appropriate for many individuals retiring in 2040. illustrates a typical path for the composition of an individual’s economic balance sheet from age 25 through age 65.
+A 2040 life-cycle balanced fund that seeks to provide a retirement investment vehicle appropriate for many individuals retiring in 2040.
+Exhibit 3 illustrates a typical path for the composition of an individual’s economic balance sheet from age 25 through age 65.

 Exhibit 3: